-Yep, the right typeface sat alongside the right GTK theme or backdropped by a striking desktop wallpaper is a simple, straightforward way to enhance the look and feel of your Ubuntu PC.
+Trying a new typeface is a simple, straightforward way to enhance the look and feel of Ubuntu.

 Ubuntu uses ‘Ubuntu’ as its default desktop font, and has done since Ubuntu 10.10.
 Many Ubuntu flavors have chosen to use the typeface as their default system font too.